CURENT/ams/docs/source/modeling/routine.rst

 Descriptive Formulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Dispatch routine is the descriptive model of the optimization problem.
+Scheduling routine is the descriptive model of the optimization problem.

 Further, to facilitate the routine definition, AMS developed a class :py:mod:`ams.core.param.RParam` to pass the model data to multiple routine modeling.